JasonBock/BenchmarkInvestigations/README.md

 This is a test to see what happens when the capacity is set when a `List<>` is created.

+## `NegatingNumbers`

+This is a test to compare ways to negate a number.
+(If one wonders why I did this, I faintly remember running into the string parsing technique at a client I was working at, and I was trying to show that **maybe** there was a faster way to do it, along with handling negative numbers correctly.)

 ## `QueryStrategies`

 This tests different ways to order conditional statements.